JoepBeurskens/github-slideshow/_posts/0000-01-02-JoepBeurskens.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
+---
 Koekjesbakken is leeuk en fun!
+Commited changes
+---
-Use the left arrow to go back!
+Note: Use the left arrow to go back!